jolantahuba/YT-Backup/README.md

 Created with the use of YouTube Data API v3.

 ## Features
-- Export playlist data to the .csv file
+- Export playlist data to CSV file
-- Compare created .csv file with current playlist
+- Compare created CSV file with current playlist
 - Check what videos have been added or removed (also changed to private)
 - Download changes between your file and current playlist
 - Update your backup file with current data